 Business, professional, and technical services are now the fourth largest U.S. export category, and represent close to 15% of global commercial service exports, making America hands-down the world’s dominant service exporter.

 Of many, let me flag three main drivers:

-Protectionist types interpret this to mean that “our wages will get pushed down to “their” levels – or more viscerally, “if this keeps up we’ll all soon be making 50 cents/hour.”
+Protectionist types interpret this to mean that “our wages will get pushed down to “their” levels – or more viscerally, “if this keeps up we’ll all soon be making $2 dollars per hour.”

+That stuff?
+Ideas and Innovations.
+Strategies.
 Or more prosaically, Brands.
 Websites.
-Entertainments in all their wondrous forms – Movies, Video Games, Social Media and Networks (think LinkedIN, Facebook, Twitter).
+Entertainments in all their wondrous forms – Movies, Video Games, Social Networks.

-And guess who, when it comes down to doing business right, is the richest cream, the sweetest soup?
+And who, when it comes down to doing business right, is the richest cream, the sweetest soup?

 It is, of course, U.S. startups and smaller and emerging companies.

 And as they, like the U.S. economy as a whole, continue to become increasingly services-focused, the best of them will continue to profit handsomely from the world of selling opportunities growing all around them.